tolyadouble/angular_django_rest/README.md

 # Ports
 * Django REST framework - on 8001 port.
-* AngularJs comes with node.js server - on 8002 port.
+* AngularJs comes with Node.Js server - on 8002 port.
 * Karma phantomjs for testing - on 8003 port.

 # Setup
 ### Django
-1. Make virtualenv for django.
+1. Make virtualenv for Django.
 2. In the root of the project run command `pip install -r requirements.txt`
 3. Edit and put setting_local.py* in the root of the project.
 4. To start server run command `./manage.py runserver 8002`